plerpsandplerps/Sprouting-Tales/_drafts/PlayAdv.md

 Players begin the game as Adventurers who already have some experience adventuring under their belts.

-## Adventurer Mechanics
+## Player Mechanics

-The set of cards a Player has represents their Adventurer.
+The set of cards a Player has are a physical representation of their fictional Adventurer.
 These cards always exist in a **Zone**, a space with defined characteristics.

 ### Hand